johnbartholomew/2048-cpp/Readme.md

 in comment blocks in those files.
 TinyThread is by Marcus Geelnard (plus various contributors), and is available at: http://tinythreadpp.bitsnbites.eu/

+I did not create mintomic.
+Licensing details are included in mintomic/LICENSE.
+Mintomic is by Jeff Preshing and is available at: https://github.com/mintomic/mintomic

 I *did* write the code in tiles2048.cpp.
 I am releasing it under the MIT licence:

 Copyright © 2014 John Bartholomew